adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #115 Moving along.
 Will finish Week-6 tomorrow.
 Almost finished with Week-6 lectures.
 Then have to wrap up the HW.

 #116 Going to try and finish up most of it this weekend.
+Still working on wrapping up this weekend.